-- 10.1 When a reduction of staff is to take place at a project site, the Employer shall layoff the employees in the following sequence: - (i) travel card members. - (ii) union members hired by the employer after May 26, 1996. - (iii) Union members continuously employed by the Employer prior to May 26, 1996. - 10.2 For those employees identified in 10.1(iii) above, the following procedure shall be utilized for staff reductions: - (i) For the purposes of this section, there shall be two (2) classifications of employee:
+- 10.1 When a reduction of staff is to take place at a project site, the Employer shall layoff the employees in the following sequence: - (i) Travel Card Members. - (ii) CUSW Union Members. - 10.2 For those employees identified in 10.1 (ii) above, the following procedure shall be utilized for staff reductions: - (i) For the purposes of this Section, there shall be two (2) classifications of employee:

-Electrician Journeyperson (excluding Foreperson) Electrician Apprentice
+Journeypersons (excluding Foreperson) Apprentices

 - (ii) The Employer shall decide which of the classifications listed above will be affected.
-Layoffs will be based on employee seniority on the project site, subject to the remaining employee(s) having the necessary skills and abilities to satisfactorily perform the remaining work. - 10.3 Seniority is based on the Established Commencement Date (ECD) and shall be maintained if an employee is transferred to another project site.

-- 10.4 When possible, the Employer shall notify the Union electronically three (3) days prior to layoff but no later than the day of the layoff.
+Layoffs will be based on employee seniority on the project site, subject to the remaining employee(s) having the necessary skills and abilities to satisfactorily perform the remaining work. - 10.3 Seniority is based on the Established Commencement Date (ECD) and shall be maintained if an employee is transferred to another project site. - 10.4 When possible, the Employer shall notify the Union electronically three (3) days prior to layoff but no later than the day of the layoff.
 Failure of the Employer to notify the Union by the day of the layoff will entitle the Employee to an additional one (1) hour's pay. - 10.5 In the event of a reduction of staff, the Employer shall provide the CUSW hiring hall with an electronic notification on the date of said reduction.